banfstory/Chess-Complete/README.md

    - Go to `ChessGame/Chess/obj/Debug/Chess.exe` and launch the game.

 ### Optional:
-Explore the AI logic in the folder: ChessGame/Chess/AIMove to see the Minimax implementation and modular OOP design.
+Explore the AI logic in the folder: `ChessGame/Chess/AIMove` to see the Minimax implementation.

 # Reference